What Causes Glaucoma?

 To understand what causes glaucoma, you first must know something about the human eye's anatomy and how intraocular fluid moves through the eye:

-- The clear fluid inside the eye is produced by the ciliary body, which is a small, circular structure found behind the iris or colored portion of the eye.
+The clear fluid inside the eye is produced by the ciliary body, which is a small, circular structure found behind the iris or colored portion of the eye.

-- This fluid, known as the aqueous humor, flows behind the iris and through the pupil or central opening in the middle of the iris.
+This fluid, known as the aqueous humor, flows behind the iris and through the pupil or central opening in the middle of the iris.
 The aqueous humor (or "aqueous") then fills the anterior chamber, a space between the back of the clear cornea and the front of the iris.

-- The aqueous filters through this angle and through the sclera or white part of the eye and then joins with the network of veins outside the eye.
+The aqueous filters through this angle and through the sclera or white part of the eye and then joins with the network of veins outside the eye.

-- Any disruption of this outflow of aqueous including from certain eye injuries can result in an increase in IOP.
+Any disruption of this outflow of aqueous — including from certain eye injuries — can result in an increase in IOP.

 An open angle also can hinder the outflow of aqueous, if structural damage exists within the ocular tissues of the angle itself.

-[Read more about open angle glaucoma and narrow angle glaucoma.]
+[Read more about open-angle glaucoma and narrow-angle glaucoma.]

-Glaucoma, Blood Flow and Optic Nerve Damage
+Other Glaucoma Causes: Poor Blood Flow, Optic Nerve Damage

 While high IOP often is associated with glaucoma, this eye disease also can occur when internal eye pressure is normal (normal-tension glaucoma).
 People with this condition have highly pressure-sensitive optic nerves that are susceptible to irreversible damage from what ordinarily would be considered "normal" IOP.